UniMath/agda-unimath/src/univalent-combinatorics/inhabited-finitely-enumerable-types.lagda.md

       ( finitely-enumerable-type-Inhabited-Finitely-Enumerable-Type)
 ```

+## Properties

-### The image of a finitely enumerable type under a map is finitely enumerable
+### The image of an inhabited finitely enumerable type under a map is inhabited finitely enumerable

 ```agda
 im-Inhabited-Finitely-Enumerable-Type :